selaux/opa-control-plane/README.md

 ## 1. Install binary

-Install the opactl tool using one of the install methods listed below.
+Install the opactl tool using one of the [installation methods listed below](#installation).

 ## 2. Define a bundle